stephen-nene/ClipMaker/Contributing.md

 |------|---------|
 | `app_streamlit.py` | The entire application — UI, filtering logic, FFmpeg integration |

 The single-file structure is a deliberate design decision.
-ClipMaker's users are football analysts and scouts, not developers.
+ClipMaker's users are football analysts, scouts, and comp makers, not developers.
 They receive the app as a simple download and run it via a launcher.
 Splitting into modules would complicate distribution without benefiting end users.

 ---